ansible-network/network-engine/README.md

 Any open bugs and/or feature requests are tracked in [GitHub issues](https://github.com/ansible-network/network-engine/issues).

-Interested in contributing to this role, please see [CONTRIBUTING](https://github.com/ansible-network/network-engine/blob/devel/CONTRIBUTING.md)
+Interested in contributing to this role?
+Check out [CONTRIBUTING](https://github.com/ansible-network/network-engine/blob/devel/CONTRIBUTING.md) before submitting a pull request.

 ## Documentation